 Our Lower School, Kindergarten through 5th Grades, meet on Sunday mornings or Monday afternoons.

 Our Upper School, 6th through 12th Grades, meet on Tuesday evening, beginning with Youth Group Hangout and dinner.
-There is also a Sunday morning option for 6th Grade.

 During this year, students receive an introduction to our school and synagogue life.They will explore all aspects of the synagogue and discover the concept of God.
 The holidays come alive with celebrations, music, food, arts and crafts, and prayer.
 Students are taught to make the world a better place by contributing to our many tzedakah projects and by performing mitzvot.